NAEP Doctoral Student Internship Program

 • Applying Bayesian region of measurement equivalence (ROME) method to examine the invariance of NAEP student questionnaire index variables

-One potential topic may be an exploration of response change analysis for open-ended items and whether there is any indication in process data as to how and why students change their responses on open ended items.
-Potential methods of analysis include traditional Natural Language Processing (NLP) and novel transformer methods.
-We expect the candidate to have strong statistical skills, strong programming skills in Python and/or R, and the ability to work effectively with large-scale and complex data.
+Methods of analysis will include natural language processing (NLP) and other computational linguistic methods.
+We expect the candidate to have strong statistical skills, strong programming skills in Python and/or R, some knowledge of linguistics, and the ability to work effectively with large-scale and complex data.

 Selected process data projects from prior interns include: